 We offer courses in the languages and cultures of the ancient Greek and Roman worlds.
-We offer majors in classics, Greek, Latin and participate in the Ancient Greek and Roman studies concentration.
+We offer majors in classics, Greek, Latin and participate in the Ancient Greek and Roman studies minor.
 Refer to the Ancient Greek and Roman studies sections for specific requirements.

 Incoming freshmen and transfer students who have previously studied Latin should take a placement test in the language.
 Those who intend to continue study in Latin must take the placement test.
 The placement test determines the lowest level at which you may receive credit and where you must begin their study of the language at Furman.
 You may opt to begin a new language.

 There is no placement test for ancient Greek.
 If you have studied Greek you must consult with the department chair to determine placement.
 You may not enroll an ancient language course through the pass-no pass grading option until you have satisfied the general education requirement in foreign language.

 You must complete ten courses to earn your classics major: four courses specifically in the classics discipline; four courses numbered 201 or greater in Greek or Latin; and two courses numbered 201 or greater in the other ancient language.
 Independent study and special topics courses are not normally considered appropriate experiences for meeting major requirements.

 You must complete eight courses including at least five courses from within the Greek discipline:

 - ART-230 Arts of the Ancient World I: Egypt, Near East, Greece